ManthanTerse/Grocery-Store-Management/README.md

 # 🛒 Grocery Store Management System

 This is a simple **Python-based Grocery Store Management System** created using a **Command-Line Interface (CLI)**.
-It allows users to manage a dynamic list of grocery items — including adding, displaying, updating, and removing items.
+It allows users to manage a dynamic list of grocery items — including adding, displaying, updating and removing items.

 > 📓 This project was developed using **Jupyter Labs** in a `.ipynb` notebook.